 To register, fill out the simple form at the top of this webpage or email your name, name of school, grade level and number of students participating to [email protected].

-Participants from the schools with the most votes will receive a FREE field trip to the Minnesota Zoo including bussing, parking and admission.
+Participants from the schools with the highest combined votes and reach will receive a FREE field trip to the Minnesota Zoo including bussing, parking and admission.
 They will also receive a behind the scenes tour of mussel conservation work at the Zoo.

 Winners will be announced by March 17, 2023.

 When will field trips occur for the winning schools?